karimarttila/go/simpleserver/README.md

 }
 ```

-Once again: Java is verbose, Python is concise, Clojure is elegant and Go is very C-like.
+Once again: Java is verbose, Python and Javascript are concise, Clojure is elegant and Go is very C-like.
 I spent some time browsing those five implementations and I realized something.
-I have done so much Java production code that error handling comes from the spine.
+I have done so much production code in Java that error handling comes from the spine.
 For some languages in this exercise I didn't bother that much to do error handling (e.g. the Javascript implementation above in which we should test if filtered has exactly one item or not (as in the Java implementation)).
 Well, this was just an exercise.
 Maybe I'll do a code review for myself later on with all these five implementations and fix error handling in all of them.

 Another interesting observation is that how the language drives the thinking in implementation.
 In other languages I have created this idea of raw products (all 8 fields per product, versus the actual product which has only the 4 fields needed when returning the product list), but for Java I have created just the Product class which has all 8 fields.
 Weird, I need to look into that later on when I have more time.
 All implementations provide the exact same API, though.
 I even used the Simple Frontend to test all Simple Frontend implementations that session handling works the same way and all pages (product groups, products list and product) look the same.